shundhammer/qdirstat/README.md

     compared to previously 32.5 sec average (with filled caches down to 1.5 from previously 2.0 sec).

-    It now uses `fstatat()` which accepts the file descriptor of an open directory, so glibc and the kernel save the time previously needed for parsing the path and locating the directory; that part will also bring some speed improvement for SSDs.
+    It now uses `fstatat()` (instead of `lstat()`) which accepts the file descriptor of an open directory, so glibc and the kernel save the time previously needed for parsing the path and locating the directory; that part will also bring some speed improvement for SSDs.

     In addition to that, the entries for each directory are now sorted by i-no before calling `fstatat()` so the kernel can now read the i-nodes on disk